Darakah/obsidian-timelines/README.md

 ### v0.2.1
 - Remove escaping of `quotes / double quotes and ticks` from title and text (no longer needed)
 - Additional optional span attrictute `css class` allowing to custumize each card of the timeline
-- All spans on a single note will be displayed on the timeline (previously only first span was presented i.e. 1 card event per note)
+- `Multiple Events per note` are now allowed.
+All spans on a single note will be displayed on the timeline (previously only first span was presented i.e. 1 card event per note)

 PR Contribution by https://github.com/ebullient